Day One

 Day Two

-Enjoy a long breakfast this morning before embarking on a cruise on Lake Wakatipu, whether it’s on a vintage steamship, or a state-of-the-art modern vessel.
+Enjoy a long breakfast this morning before embarking on a cruise on Lake Whakatipu, whether it’s on a vintage steamship, or a state-of-the-art modern vessel.
 Soak up the views and all of the activity on the water, and even incorporate a visit to a working farm and some lunch.

 Back on the shores of Lake Wakatipu, take a stroll into the Queenstown Gardens and enjoy the beautiful blooms, whether its tulips in spring or the roses of summer—you might even find a new variety to seek out for the garden at home.
 Or, hop on the Gondola to see Queenstown from up high.